-To disburse Pell funds, the institution must have received a valid ISIR from the central processor or a valid SAR from the student by the earlier of the student's last date of enrollment or the deadline date established by the secretary in a notice published in the Federal Register (the deadline date is normally in the month of September following the end of the award year).
-Late disbursements of Pell for ineligible students are allowed if, before the date the student became ineligible, an ISIR or SAR was processed that contained an official expected family contribution.
+To disburse Pell funds, the institution must have received a valid ISIR from the central processor by the earlier of the student's last date of enrollment or the deadline date established by the secretary in a notice published in the Federal Register (the deadline date is normally in the month of September following the end of the award year).
+Late disbursements of Pell for students that are now ineligible (e.g., no longer enrolled) are allowed if, before the date the student became ineligible, an ISIR or SAR was processed that contained an official EFC.
 The institution has discretion in disbursing funds within a payment period, but generally must disburse the full amount before the end of the payment period.